 Supports Lesotho's conditional NDC (2017) target to reduce GHG emissions by 35% by 2030 and install 1MW of solar PV mini-grids in rural areas.
 Ha Makebe is well aligned with Lesotho’s National Energy Policy (2015), which aims to increase private sector engagement in energy sector development, especially renewable energy mini-grids.

 Ha Makebe, Lesotho

 Construction of the 50kW (AC) solar mini-grid was made possible thanks to an LSL7m (Lesotho loti) loan from REPP in October 2018.
-This followed a pioneering effort to secure Lesotho’s inaugural mini-grid concession by Sotho Minigrid Portfolio, which is a special purpose vehicle owned by OnePower Lesotho (Pty) Ltd.
+This followed a pioneering effort to secure Lesotho’s inaugural mini-grid concession by Sotho Minigrid Portfolio SPV (Pty) Ltd, which is a special purpose vehicle (SPV) owned by OnePower Lesotho (Pty) Ltd.

 The funds were made available in local currency, which was a notable first for REPP and provided the developer with greater resilience against fluctuating exchange rates.

 The pilot mini-grid and those of the planned larger portfolio are solar PV hybrids with battery storage and limited LPG backup generation.
-The hybrid nature of the design is to ensure 24-hour, year-round electricity supply, even during Lesotho’s harsh winters.
+The hybrid nature of the design is to ensure 24-hour, year-round electricity supply, including Lesotho’s harsh winters.

-When fully operational, the mini-grids will provide low-cost, consistent, and very often first-time electricity access for up to an estimated 4,900 households, as well as small enterprises, schools, and health clinics.
+When fully operational, the mini-grids will provide low-cost, consistent, and usually first-time electricity access for up to an estimated 4,900 households, as well as small enterprises, schools, and seven health clinics.
 To date, 18 construction jobs have been created through the project, with approximately 185 part-time jobs expected to be created during the full project’s construction phase and a further 15 full-time jobs during operation.